ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/uchicago/flashnet/20230802-Justin08784/index.md

 This is my second blog post for SoR 2023.
 As you may recall from my [initial blogpost](/report/osre23/uchicago/flashnet/20230530-Justin08784), I am working on the [Flashnet](/report/osre23/uchicago/flashnet/) project under the mentorship of {{% mention haryadi %}}.

-I've been assigned two major tasks with respect to the Flashnet:
+I've been assigned two major tasks under Flashnet:
-Perform post-training quantization (PTQ) on existing Flashnet models Implement a rocksDB client (to interface with the Flashnet kernel) with 3-way replication
+1. Perform post-training quantization (PTQ) on existing Flashnet models
+2. Implement a rocksDB client (to interface with the Flashnet kernel) with 3-way replication

 ## Task 1: Perform post-training quantization (PTQ) on existing Flashnet models
 Since all of our models are currently built using the keras API, I decided to use the tensorflow-lite library, which supports direct conversion.
 Unfortunately, I encountered several persistent bugs while attempting to apply full-integer quantization on our binary neural network model: